Pokémon: The Pokémon Company and Pokémon USA established

-2001–2006: End of the craze, business reforms
+2001–2006: End of the craze

 In North America, Pokémania peaked in 1999, slowing down throughout the next year.
 On 29 April 2000, the anime was bumped off Kids' WB's No. 1 spot after holding it for 54 weeks.
 Around the same time, Pokémon was surpassed at Fox Kids by its rival Digimon.
 In Europe, the craze peaked in 2000.
 On 20 January 2001, The New York Times reported that Pokémons trading card market had collapsed in the US.
 A June 2001 survey in the United Kingdom confirmed that Pokémons popularity was waning there.
 Joseph Tobin wrote: "By the summer of 2001, Pokémon's shelf space in Japanese and U.S. toy stores was but a fraction of what it enjoyed in the fall of 1999".
 By the end of 2001, Pokémania was fading globally, and by 2002, the fad was largely over.

-From 2000 to 2002, Game Freak developed Pokémon Ruby and Sapphire, the successors to Gold and Silver, for the newly released Game Boy Advance.
-Masuda, who was appointed to assistant director during Gold and Silver, was promoted to director for Ruby and Sapphire, with Tajiri making himself executive director.
-Masuda was concerned that the end of Pokémania indicated the end of Pokémon as a whole: "After Gold and Silver came out, it was a huge hit around the world, but shortly after everyone was saying, 'That's it.
-The Pokémon fad is over!
-It's dead!'."
-Determined to keep the franchise going, GF not only wanted to "prove people wrong" with Ruby and Sapphire, but already started planning their sequels: Diamond and Pearl (2006).
-They also began planning remakes of older installments, starting with FireRed and LeafGreen (2004), remakes of the original Red and Green.

-Ruby and Sapphire were released in Japan on 21 November 2002, and in the rest of the world the next year.
-The games introduced 135 new Pokémon, bringing the total amount to 386.
-Because of this, Golin Harris, NoA's ad agency, advised them to move away from the "Gotta catch 'em all!" slogan.
-They reasoned that if new, younger players were drawn into the franchise with Ruby/Sapphire, they would find the concept of "catching them all" to be a daunting if not impossible task if they didn't also have Red/Blue/Yellow and Gold/Silver/Crystal.
-Author Daniel Dockery noted that "from both a marketing perspective and, really, a legal perspective, it would not be to the company's advantage to keep pushing that slogan".